sampamisra/BUS_Classification/README.md

 crop_and_erase.m is used for cropping B-mode and Strain images from the original images in such a way that they are co-aligned.

+The detailed steps of getting B-mode and SE images  from original images are:
+1. Compare B-mode and SE US images pixels by pixels and alignment.
+2. Set the starting point manually (starting point of SE images and B-mode images should be the same).
+3. Divide the image into 2 images (SE and B-mode).
+4. Erase the circle marks from the B-mode and SE images (as these marks have the same RGB values, we can erase these marks).
+5. Crop the image from starting point with fixed x and y size (we used 224 x 224).